Diffeomorphisms groups of tame Cantor sets and Thompson-like groups: Diffeomorphisms groups of specific Cantor sets

 The endpoint $(\beta_1,\beta_2)$ belongs to the closure of three maximal rectangular gaps: the rectangle $Q$ which is opposite to $U'$ is a product of two gaps, while the other two $Q_v$ and $Q_h$ are products of gaps with one (vertical or horizontal) side of $U'$.
 Since $D_x\varphi$ is close to identity the image of the rectangular gaps are closed to rectangular gaps of approximatively the same sizes.
 Now, the images by $\varphi$ of the vertices of $Q$ are points of $C$ forming a rectangle, which is itself the product of two gaps.
 Thus the sizes of this rectangle belong to the set $\{(\lambda-2)\lambda^{-n}; n\in \Z_+\} \times \{(\lambda-2)\lambda^{-n}; n\in \Z_+\}$.
 Since the ratios of two different lengths form a discrete set and $D_x\varphi$ is close to identity, the four points in the image form a rectangle congruent to $Q$.
 A similar argument holds now for the rectangles $Q_v$ and $Q_h$.
 This implies that $\psi_{a_n}$ can be extended to an affine function on a strictly larger rectangle, contradicting our assumptions.
 This proves the claim. \end{proof}

-This description shows that $\diff^{1,+}_{\R^2}(C)$ is isomorphic to a $2V^{sym}$, namely an extension by $D_2^{\infty}$ of Brin's group $2V$ (see \cite{brin1}).
+This description shows that $\diff^{1,+}_{\R^2}(C)$ is isomorphic to $2V^{sym}$, namely the Brin's group decorated by $D_2$ (see \cite{brin1} for the non-decorated case).
 Here $D_2$ is the group of the orientation preserving symmetries of the cube, namely the group of orthogonal matrices with integral entries and unit determinant.